tug17/ForecastModel/README.md

 conda activate tf2
 ```

-During pre-processing index arrays are created at `data/indices`, which are later used do build the sequences for training.
+During pre-processing index arrays are created at `data/indices`, which are later used to build the sequences for training.

 ```
 python run_preprocessing.py
 ```
-Tuning process is started and logs for tensorboard as well as the fold models are saved to `tb/`.
+The tuning process is started and logs for tensorboard as well as the fold models are saved to `tb/`.

 ```
 python run_tuner.py